Skrimbo-Jones/Wifi2Flipper/README.md

  ~Skrimbo_Jones

- NOTE You switch to the Mass Storage app once the BadUSB script reads 100%.
+ NOTE You switch to the Mass Storage app once the BadKB script reads 100%.